genomicsclass/book/pages/machine_learning.md

 ![Prediction error in train (pink) and test (green) versus number of neighbors.
 The yellow line represents what one obtains with Bayes Rule.](figure/machine_learning-bayes_rule2-1.png)

+Note that these error rates are random variables and have standard errors.
+In the next section we describe cross-validation which helps reduce some of this variability.
+However, even with this variability, the plot clearly shows the problem over over-fitting when using values lower than 20 and under-fitting with values above 100.